fails-components/webtransport/readme.md

 ```
 In this case you need to be authenticated against github.

+The package provides prebuild binaries for `windows`, `linux` and `macos` for the platform `x64` and `ia32` (only linux and windows).
+Other platforms may be possible via crosscompiling in the github actions, if someone needs this, PR are welcome.

+Of course you can also build the binary on your system.
-If you are running the install as root, you need to use `--unsafe-perm` as flag.
+If you are running the compiling install as root, you need to use `--unsafe-perm` as flag.
-Installing the package requires a full building environment including clang-9, perl6, python, golang,  ninja-build, icu.
+Installing the package without prebuild requires a full building environment including clang-9, perl6, python, golang,  ninja-build, icu.
 See the `Dockerfile` or `Dockerfile.development` for required debian packages.
-This should work for linux and Mac OS X.
+This should work for Windows, linux and Mac OS X.
 (You may want to check out the building dependencies (especially for windows) for BoringSSl, zlib, abseil on their respective websites).

 Of course,  PR for patches and for compiling instructions and necessary changes are welcome for all possible environments.

 ** Warning the build time takes more than 15 minutes, on windows even longer!
 (Due to the building of the third party libraries). **